 An increase in the spread of the coronavirus will dampen the recovery in European economies and, in the long run, this could impact financial stability, writes Finansinspektionen (FI) in this year’s second stability report, which will be published today.

 Finansinspektionen publishes the capital requirements of the largest Swedish banks and credit institutions that belong to supervisory categories 1 and 2 as of the end of Q3 2020.

-Finansinspektionen (FI) decided on 6 May not to change the countercyclical buffer rate.
-The buffer rate of 2.5 per cent, which will be applied as of 19 September 2019, shall thus continue to apply.
-The countercyclical buffer guide is set at 0.15 per cent.
+Finansinspektionen (FI) decided on 24 November not to change the countercyclical buffer rate.
+The buffer rate of 0 per cent, which was applied starting on 16 March 2020, shall thus continue to apply.
+The countercyclical buffer guide is set at 1.7 per cent.

 Large credit losses can result in otherwise profitable banks reporting a loss.
 This FI Analysis describes a methodology for estimating how large credit losses can be in a stressed macroeconomic scenario.

 FI has decided to change the application of capital requirements for Swedish banks in order to adapt to the EU’s so-called banking package.

 The European Commission has announced that it does not intend to object to FI's intention to extend the current risk weight floor for Swedish mortgages.
 This means that FI may implement the measure.